apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 ## Setting Up Docker Images

 Kubernetes requires users to supply images that can be deployed into containers within pods.
-The images are built to be run in a virtual runtime environment that Kubernetes supports.
-Docker is a virtual runtime environment that is frequently used with Kubernetes, so Spark provides some support for working with Docker to get started quickly.
+The images are built to be run in a container runtime environment that Kubernetes supports.
+Docker is a container runtime environment that is frequently used with Kubernetes, so Spark provides some support for working with Docker to get started quickly.

 To use Spark on Kubernetes with Docker, images for the driver and the executors need to built and published to an